daraxdray/drone-service/README.md

 The application will be running at http://localhost:8080.

-_NB: The app has a periodic task to check drones battery levels and create history/audit event log for within interval of **30sec**_
+_NB: The database has been preloaded with dummy data for drones, medications, recipient and delivery tables The app has a periodic task to check drones battery levels and create history/audit event log for within interval of **30sec**_

 ### REST Endpoints